 In order to become employed as a peace officer in Ohio, an individual must successfully complete state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training Academy [OPOTA].
 Eligibility to sit for the state certification exam also includes successful completion of a physical fitness assessment - Ohio Peace Officer Physical Assessment Standards.

 Law enforcement personnel from a multi-county area instruct the Academy courses.
 Academy instructors are local law enforcement professionals who are OPOTA certified in a specific area.

 The Law Enforcement Associate of Technical Studies degree includes courses that are required to become employed as a peace officer in Ohio.
 An individual must successfully complete the state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training Academy (OPOTA).

 Marion Technical College offers the state mandated curriculum to become a certified peace officer in Ohio through the Marion Law Enforcement Academy.
-The courses are offered Monday through Thursday evenings and Saturdays.
+The courses are offered Monday through Thursday evenings.
 Upon successful completion of all academy requirements, students will be eligible to take the OPOTC exam.